 9. “Hey Google, All Your Base Are Belong to Us”

 One of the best-known gaming memes comes from the 1992 Sega Mega Drive port of the game Zero Wing.
-The opening is infamous for poorly translated English, including “all your base are belong to us.”
+The opening is infamous for poorly translated English, including the classic phrase “all your base are belong to us.”

 “For great justice.”

 Looking to put the moves on a potential love interest?
-Perhaps a pick-up line could be your key to breaking the ice.
+Perhaps one of these hilarious pick-up lines could be your key to breaking the ice.
 Let Google Home give you some advice:

 We can’t guarantee any results while using this, so proceed with caution.